-A vigilante formula for artificially increasing your Amazon seller metrics, getting quick feedback ratings, and more with Fiverr.com.
+A vigilante formula for artificially increasing your Amazon seller metrics, getting positive feedback ratings, and winning the Amazon Buy Box with Fiverr.com.

-All sellers with a faint heart and fragile sensibilities: Move along.
+All Amazon sellers with a faint heart and fragile sensibilities: Move along.
 There’s nothing for you here.

-We’re going deep into a guerilla tactic for those who will do anything to succeed as FBA sellers.
+We’re going deep into a guerilla tactic for those who will do anything to succeed with FBA.

 The formula I’m going to outline is for two categories of Amazon FBA seller: